-Sure, things might be a little grey and overcast at the moment, but did that ever stop a Manc?
-From epic treetop adventures (ziplines included) and fun water sports right on our doorsteps, here’s our guide to the best outdoor activities to enjoy in and around Manchester.
+OK, things might be a little grey and overcast at the moment, but did that ever stop a Manc?
+From epic treetop adventures (ziplines included) and fun watersports right on our doorsteps, here’s our guide to the best outdoor activities to enjoy in and around Manchester.

-Found within Heaton Park, Treetop Trek allows guests to take on 20 aerial challenges across the two-hour course, including 14 ziplines through the woods and plenty of bridges and tricky beams to climb over.
+Another great activity found within Heaton Park, Treetop Trek allows guests to take on 20 aerial challenges across the two-hour course, including 14 ziplines through the woods and plenty of bridges and tricky beams to climb over.
 The treetop adventure is suitable for ages 5 and above, however, for the under 5’s, there’s a fun treetop net to enjoy filled with super slides, bouncy balls, tunnels and treehouses.
-Find out more here.

 3. Projekts Skate Park, City Centre

-If skateboarding is more your thing, the hidden skateboard under the Mancunian Way – Projekts – is the perfect place to practise.
-Offering both skate sessions and lessons, guests can enjoy the numerous ramps and half-pipes, while taking in the fantastic Akse street art that’s long called Projekts home.
-Find out more.
+If skateboarding is more your thing, the hidden skateboard park under the Mancunian Way – Projekts – is the perfect place to practice.
+Offering both skate sessions and lessons, visitors can enjoy the numerous ramps and half-pipes, while taking in the fantastic Akse street art that’s long called Projekts home.

 4. Paintballing at Eccles Forest

-Located in Eccles Forest, Delta Force Paintballing is the perfect day out for Call of Duty fans, not only providing an epic game of paintballing for friends to enjoy, but plenty of hidden sniper spots, a 100 ft Berlin Wall, and even a full-scale Wild West Gold Rush scenario complete with saloon swinging doors, alongside a zombie-infested graveyard.
-Find out more and book here.
+Located in Eccles Forest, Delta Force Paintballing is the perfect day out for Call of Duty fans.
+Delta Force not only provides an epic game of paintballing for friends to enjoy, but plenty of hidden sniper spots, a hundred ft Berlin Wall, and even a full-scale Wild West Gold Rush scenario complete with saloon swinging doors, alongside a zombie-infested graveyard.

 5. Paddleboarding the Bridgewater Canal in Sale

-Introduced just last year, Mancs can now paddleboard and kayak along the Bridgewater Canal – a stretch of water that spans across Worsley, Salford, Trafford and the Castlefield area.
-The perfect activity to enjoy during the warmer months, all wannabee paddleboarders must sign up for a membership with British Canoeing, which can be done here.
+Since 2021, Mancs can paddle board and kayak along the Bridgewater Canal – a stretch of water that spans across Worsley, Salford, Trafford and the Castlefield area.
+The perfect activity to enjoy during the warmer months, all wannabee paddleboarders must sign up for a membership with British Canoeing online.

 6. Water sports at Sale Water Park

-The home of water sports here in Manchester, the Trafford Water Sports Centre at Sale Water Park offers tons of fun activities to enjoy, including canoeing, bushcraft, Kata Kanuing, kayaking, raft building and sailing.
-All activities run from April-October (because let’s agree, it’d be absolutely freezing otherwise), and you can find out more here.
+The home of watersports here in Manchester, the Trafford Water Sports Centre at Sale Water Park offers tons of fun activities to enjoy, including canoeing, bushcraft, Kata Kanuing, kayaking, raft building and sailing.
+All activities run from April-October – because, let’s agree, it’d be absolutely freezing otherwise.

 7. Go Ape, Delamere